depado/LostInNetwork/README.md

 **Required Python version : Python 3.x**
 *For now this version only supports Python 3.x.
 This may change later.*

+Python3.4 can be really messy to install on disitributions like Ubuntu or Debian.
+I'll create a guide or an automatic installation script later.

 If you don't have the `virtualenv` software on your computer you might want to install it.

 Create the virtualenv and install the dependencies as follow :